acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 - Were the top scorer (highest overall PPG) on a team that finished in the top 30 at HSNCT or top 10 at PACE NSC, OR
 - Finished in the top 12 in IPNCT

+The eligibility restrictions do not apply to high-school-only mirrors.

 **Players are responsible for determining their own eligibility.** If you have questions, email [eligibility@acf-quizbowl.com](mailto:eligibility@acf-quizbowl.com).
 Failure to abide by these eligibility guidelines may result in disqualification from ACF Fall and/or future ACF tournaments.

 ## Staffing